-From the station I first took the Kreutzeckbahn cable up to the Kreutzeck (5,417 ft.).
-The ride takes less then ten minutes and you have a nice view over the area of Garmisch-Partenkirchen going uphill.
+From the station, I first took the Kreutzeckbahn cable up to the Kreutzeck (5,417 ft.).
+The ride takes less than ten minutes and you have a nice view over the area of Garmisch-Partenkirchen going uphill.

-From the Kreutzeck you have the choice to take an easy hike to the Hochalm (easy to walk, takes 30 minutes) or you can also take a more ambitious (but still sneaker ok hike (if you have dry weather conditions) which is more scenic and takes 60 minutes.
-Of course there are more difficult hikes for climbers using climbing irons for snow covered slopes or glacier and I met a local who just came back from a morning hike telling me that it had snowed on the other side of the mountain and he was glad he was carrying his equipment along.
+From the Kreutzeck you have the choice to take an easy hike to the Hochalm (easy to walk, takes 30 minutes) or you can also take a more ambitious, but still sneaker ok hike, (if you have dry weather conditions).
+It is more scenic and takes 60 minutes.
+Of course, there are more difficult hikes for climbers using climbing irons for snow-covered slopes or glacier, and I met a local who just came back from a morning hike.
+He told me that it had snowed on the other side of the mountain and he was glad he was carrying his equipment along.

-I took the 60 minute hike – which went across a hilltop which was very nice – and came down on the other side right above the station of the Hochalmbahn.
+I took the 60-minute hike – which went across a hilltop which was very nice – and came down on the other side right above the Hochalmbahn station.

 Right at the Hochalm Station is the Hochalm with a nice Biergarten – I did not do much hiking yet but the weather was great and the Hochalm is a great place for lunch anyway … I ordered the “Wildbret(t)” (which I can highly recommend) and a “Weizen” Beer (I prefer non-alcoholic which you usually can get in Bavaria everywhere but you can also have a regular Weizen or a “Helles” (a “bright” beer similar to the Pils).
 Our guests often ask about the prices: a Weizen comes in a half liter glas which is about 2.1 US pint and the price at the mountain is about Euro 3.50 which is roughly US $ 4.50.
 The Wildbrett is Euro 12.90 (about US $ 16.70.

-Again, the hike is fine with sneakers is the weather is dry.
-If you follow the path you have some nice mountain views – especially you look right at the Zugspitze – Germany´s highest mountain.
-The vegetation smells beautiful up here – with flowers and the mountain pine along the way.
-During the hike I took I came cross the Hochalmbahn several times.
+Again, the hike is fine with sneakers if the weather is dry.
+If you follow the path, you will have some nice mountain views, especially as you look right at the Zugspitze, Germany´s highest mountain.
+The vegetation smells beautiful up there – with flowers and the mountain pine along the way.
+During the hike I came cross the Hochalmbahn several times.

 I then visited the AlpspiX (which is free of charge): two steel beams form a floating X over a vertical drop of more than 3,000 ft..
 You have great views of the “Höllental” below and also of the (mostly) snow covered Zugspitze which is just across from the Osterfeldkopf.